kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 `gid_attr_map` chooses which attribute is used for domain local groups in presentation.
 Defaults to `spn`.
 Groups from a trust will always use spn.

+`selinux` controls whether the `kanidm_unixd_tasks` daemon should detect and enable SELinux runtime compatibility features to ensure that newly created home directories are labeled correctly.
+This setting as no bearing on systems without SELinux, as these features will automatically be disabled if SELinux is not detected when the daemon starts.
+Note that `kanidm_unixd_tasks` must also be built with the SELinux feature flag for this functionality.
+Defaults to true.

 You can then check the communication status of the daemon: